Introduction and Explanation

 A Walk Up and Down Station Street

-To do this, I first compiled an imaginary walk up and down Station Street around WW2 and now.
+To do this, I first compiled an imaginary walk up and down Station Street around the time of the second world war and now.
 I visited Kirkby in August 2023 and updated the “now” part based on an actual walk.
-I retained the imaginary walk as an archive version, not least because I had translated some of the text into narrated photos and I have not yet updated those.
-These are also available on a separate, dedicated page.
+I retained the imaginary walk as an archive version, not least because I had translated some of the text into narrated photos and I have not yet updated these.
+They are also available on a separate, dedicated page.

 Individual Building Histories